RescuePC-Repairs/RescuePC-Repair-Toolkit/README.md

 **RescuePC Repairs™** is the ultimate offline Windows PC repair toolkit designed to revive broken systems without needing internet access.
 Repair Wi-Fi, audio, drivers, and boost system performance instantly — all from a local download or portable USB drive.

+🛡️ **Trademark & Licensing Notice**
+RescuePC Repairs™ is a protected trademark.
+All source code, branding, and compiled software are © 2025 Tyler Keesee.
+Use is subject to the [LICENSE](./LICENSE.txt) and [EULA](./EULA.txt) terms.
+Redistribution or resale is strictly prohibited.

 ---

 ## 🚀 Features